-When we think of soldiers, things that come to our mind are being brave, strong and macho.
-However we seldom try to look into their lives during their duty and how it affects them in short term and long term.
-Lot of studies and research have published reports and media coverage about how they under go extreme physical and mental stress.
-Mental being most dangerous as it is long lasting and in some cases lead to permanent disorder.
+The Latest In Military Strategy: Mindfulness – When we think of soldiers, things that come to our mind are being brave, strong, and macho.
+However, we seldom try to look into their lives during their duty and how it affects them in short term and long term.
+A lot of studies and research have published reports and media coverage about how they undergo extreme physical and mental stress.
+Mental is most dangerous as it is long-lasting and in some cases leads to permanent disorder.

-Being involved in combat missions, prolonged war, anti-terrorist missions and serious accidents, soldiers who either retire from their services or come back from missions show abnormally high levels of stress called Post-traumatic Stress Disorder.
-People who suffer from PTSD often suffer from nightmares, flashbacks, difficulty sleeping, and feeling emotionally numb.
-This not only adversely affects the lives of soldiers and their families but put a huge pressure on their country to deal with the aftermath of war.
+The Latest In Military Strategy: Mindfulness – Being involved in combat missions, prolonged war, anti-terrorist missions, and serious accidents, soldiers who either retire from their services or come back from missions show abnormally high levels of stress called Post-traumatic Stress Disorder.
+People who suffer from PTSD often suffer from nightmares, flashbacks, difficulty sleeping and feeling emotionally numb.
+This not only adversely affects the lives of soldiers and their families but put huge pressure on their country to deal with the aftermath of war.

 Veterans and Post Traumatic Stress Disorder

 It has been proven time and again that no matter how grave and complicated the mental issues are, Meditation works in most cases.
-Provided, a proper guidance and routine is followed for over a period to observe those visible changes.
-United States, NATO forces and handful of other nations whose armies are constantly involved in anti-terror operations or combat missions have been doing studies and research for decades, for an effective and long-lasting solution to deal with PTSD.
+Provided, proper guidance and routine is followed for over a period to observe those visible changes.
+The United States, NATO forces, and a handful of other nations whose armies are constantly involved in anti-terror operations or combat missions have been doing studies and research for decades, for an effective and long-lasting solution to deal with PTSD.

 Mindfulness for Veterans